-When comparing two mortgage quotes, it usually makes financial sense to select the loan with the lowest mortgage rate as long as the closing costs are not significantly higher than your other financing options.
-Paying a lower mortgage rate results in a lower loan payment, which means you save money every month over the life of your loan as compared to a mortgage with a higher rate.
+When comparing two mortgage quotes, it usually makes financial sense to select the loan with the lowest mortgage rate as long as the closing costs are not significantly higher than your other financing option.
+Paying a lower rate results in a lower loan payment, which means you save money every month as compared to a mortgage with a higher rate.

-For example, the monthly payment on a 30 year $175,000 mortgage with a 4.000% rate is $835 while the monthly payment on a loan with a 4.375% rate is $874.
-In this case, you save $39 dollars a month by selecting the mortgage with the lower interest rate, which is $14,040 in total savings over the 30 year mortgage ($39 savings per month x 360 monthly payments = $14,040).
+For example, the monthly payment on a 30 year $175,000 mortgage with a 4.000% rate is $835 while the payment on a loan with a 4.375% rate is $874.
+In this case you save $39 dollars per month by selecting the mortgage with the lower interest rate, which equates to $14,040 in total savings over the entire loan ($39 in monthly savings x 360 payments = $14,040).

 This example also shows how the length of time you plan on owning the property factors into the decision process.
 In this scenario, if you plan on owning the home for at least four and a quarter years, then the loan with the lower mortgage rate and higher closing costs makes more financial sense because you can recover the higher costs you paid with your ongoing monthly savings.

-In addition to how long you intend to own the property, there are other practical considerations to keep in mind including how much money you have saved for closing costs.
-If you have limited funds it may not be feasible for you to pay higher closing costs to benefit from a lower mortgage rate.
+In addition to how long you intend to own the property, there are other practical considerations to keep in mind including how much money you have saved for closing costs and reserves.
+If you have limited funds it may not be feasible for you to pay higher closing costs to obtain a lower mortgage rate.

 Understand how to compare mortgage proposals from multiple lenders to find the loan with the most attractive terms.
 Learn the key items you should focus on and the documents you should use to compare multiple loan quotes.